 Fall Foliage Sightseeing Tour from Boston

-Vibrant reds and oranges blaze across New England's countryside as you tour through the rolling hills up northwest of Boston to picturesque New Hampshire villages.
+Vibrant reds and oranges blaze across the New England countryside as you tour through the rolling hills up northwest of Boston to picturesque New Hampshire villages.

-A delicious buffet lunch in an old Yankee tavern, a visit to an apple orchard, a photo stop at traditional covered bridge, and views of beautiful Colonial churches, farms, and village greens show you the intoxicating beauty of New England.
+A delicious buffet lunch in an old Yankee tavern, a visit to an apple orchard where you can sample just-picked apples and cider, a photo stop at traditional covered bridge, and views of beautiful Colonial churches, farms, and village greens show you the intoxicating beauty of New England.

-If you've never seen this part of New England before, you owe it to yourself to spend a day immersed in the seasonal colors and tranquil landscapes of this unique part of the country.
-(And if you've ever wondered why those of us who live here put up with the cold winters, the beautiful places you'll see on this tour will show you why we do!)
+If you've never seen this part of New England before, you owe it to yourself to spend a day immersed in the seasonal beauty and tranquil landscapes of this unique part of the country as of swaths of gold, orange, red, and purple leaves transform it.
+And if you've ever wondered why those of us who live here put up with the cold winters, the beautiful places you'll see on this tour will show you why we do!

-Always beautiful, Cape Cod in the fall glows with gold autumn foliage contrasting with blue water and skies.
+Always beautiful, Cape Cod in the fall glows with red and gold autumn foliage contrasting with blue water and skies.

 You'll see entrancing views of quaint Cape Cod villages, visit the Whydah Pirate Museum, meet and greet archeologists, and even get to view secluded areas from the best vantage point of all: a sightseeing cruise around Lewis Bay.
 Seasonal tour: September to October.

 Admire the beauty of New Hampshire's Hampton Beach, picture-perfect coastal Maine villages, the famous "Nubble Light" lighthouse - and then enjoy time on your own for lunch and shopping in Kennebunkport.
+Your informative tour tuide will show you all the beauty of the New England countryside and coastal views.
 Seasonal tour: June to October.

 You'll see the beautiful countryside and towns west of Boston on this tour along the path taken by Paul Revere in 1775 when he warned Colonists that the British were coming.
 Fall foliage in Lexington and Concord is usually breathtaking.
 Offered through late October.

-Although not all of these tours specialize fall foliage, you'll see plenty of color when you take them during fall months.
+Although not all of these tours feature foliage or leaf-peeping, you'll see plenty of color when you take them during fall months.